Get Started

 Accreditation

-The Doctorate of Physical Therapy Program at the University of Massachusetts Lowell is accredited by the:
+The Doctorate of Physical Therapy Program at the University of Massachusetts Lowell has been continuously accredited since 1981 by the:

 Commission on Accreditation in Physical Therapy Education (CAPTE)